 You should also use a plant pot with drainage holes that allow the excess water to be drained from the bottom that prevents root rot or fungus growth.

 Pothos is a tropical plant that likes humid conditions for growth.
 Misting helps clean the leaves from dust, improving the leaves’ efficiency to convert light into food and supplement the watering.

 You should regularly check the humidity levels and indoor temperature.
-Try to create a humid environment by using an indoor humidifier or group plants together.
+Try to create a humid environment by using an indoor humidifier or grouping plants together.

 How long can you keep pothos in the water?

 Pothos is a very sturdy plant and can be grown in water alone.
 Many people use it in their aquarium with great success.

 Remember that pothos left in water alone will grow slower than the ones planted in soil.
 With proper care, you can keep pothos in water for several years.